<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 What it does well: requires no new procurement for organisations already using Microsoft 365, and inherits the tenant’s existing security and compliance controls.

 Where it falls short for stakeholder work: these are general productivity tools, not designed for stakeholder or engagement data.
-There is no stakeholder mapping, sentiment tracking, or built-in consultation tooling, and reporting typically requires custom Power BI or Power Apps development, often beyond the capacity of comms and engagement teams to build and maintain.
+There is no stakeholder mapping, sentiment tracking, or built-in consultation tooling, and engagement reporting is typically built in Power BI or Power Apps, so ask who in your organisation would own that build and its ongoing maintenance.

 Best for: organisations testing whether they need a dedicated platform, before their requirements outgrow what a shared list can support.